 The Sarbanes-Oxley Act requires that we test our internal control over financial reporting and disclosure controls and procedures annually.
-For example, as of June 30, 2015, we performed system and process evaluation and testing of our internal control over financial reporting to allow management and our independent registered public accounting firm to report on the effectiveness of our internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act.
+For example, as of June 30, 2016, we performed system and process evaluation and testing of our internal control over financial reporting to allow management and our independent registered public accounting firm to report on the effectiveness of our internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act.
 Our compliance with Section 404 requires that we incur substantial expense and expend significant management time on compliance-related issues.
 Moreover, if we are not able to comply with the requirements of Section 404 in the future, or if we or our independent registered public accounting firm identify deficiencies in our internal control over financial reporting that are deemed to be material weaknesses, the market price of our stock may decline and we could be subject to sanctions or investigations by the NASDAQ Global Market, the SEC or other regulatory authorities, which would require significant additional financial and management resources.

-We will incur continued high costs and demands upon management as a result of complying with the laws and regulations affecting public companies, which could harm our operating results.
+We will continue to incur high costs and demands upon management as a result of complying with the laws and regulations affecting public companies, which could harm our operating results.

 As a public company, we incur significant legal, accounting, investor relations and other expenses, including costs associated with public company reporting requirements.
 We also have incurred and will continue to incur costs associated with current corporate governance requirements, including requirements under Section 404 and other provisions of the Sarbanes-Oxley Act, as well as rules implemented by the SEC and the stock exchange on which our common stock is traded.
 We are generally not eligible to report under reduced disclosure requirements or benefit from longer phase in periods for "emerging growth companies" as such term is defined in the Jumpstart Our Business Act of 2012.
 The expenses incurred by public companies for reporting and corporate governance purposes have increased dramatically over the past several years.
-We expect these rules and regulations to continue to impact our legal and financial compliance costs substantially and to make some activities more time consuming and costly.
-We are unable currently to estimate these costs with any degree of certainty.
+We expect these rules and regulations to continue to impact our legal and financial compliance costs with any degree of certainty.
 We also expect that, over time, it may be more expensive for us to obtain director and officer liability insurance.
 As a result, it may be more difficult for us to attract and retain qualified individuals to serve on our board of directors or as our executive officers if we cannot provide a level of insurance coverage that they believe is adequate.